openwichita/openwichita.org/data.md

 Below is a curated list of publicly available civic data sets to work with.
 They are available in various formats and methods.
-If you would like any help in working with this data, feel free to [join us in Slack](https://openwichita-slack.herokuapp.com) and ask the community for assistance!
+If you would like any help in working with this data, feel free to [join us in Slack](http://devict-slackin.herokuapp.com) in the #OpenWichita channel and ask the community for assistance!

 ## Local